-It was Husband and mine’s first Christmas without resident daughters.
+The Husband’s and my first Christmas without resident daughters.

-I shopped with Bella for an artificial Christmas tree for her house, it came complete, baubles and all.
-I helped her erect it, and brought a touch of warmth to a cool house.
+I shopped with Laura for an artificial Christmas tree for the house that had not welcomed her.
+The tree came complete with baubles.
+I helped Laura erect the tree, it brought a touch of warmth to a cool house.

-Bella arrived with Mr Big I Am, later than the rest.
-Her hair just so, she wore an expensive mini skirt, with stilettos to match–on this freezing night.
+The Husband and I threw a party on Christmas Eve, for family, for friends, a tradition.
+Laura arrived with Mr Big I Am, later than the rest.
+Her hair was just so, she wore an expensive mini skirt, with stilettos to match.

-After shared good cheer, spirits drank, the girls vacated, they shared a taxi into town: Bella, Mr Big I Am, her married sister, with her husband, merrily clambered in the waiting vehicle.
-The destination was reached: unlike the old days, the girls went separate ways.
-Mr Big I Am steered Bella to him.
+After shared good cheer, spirits drank, the daughters vacated.
+They shared a taxi into town: Laura, Mr Big I Am, her married sister with her husband, all merrily clambered in the hired vehicle.
+When their destination was reached, unlike the old days, the daughters went separate ways.
+Mr Big I Am steered Laura to him.
 He liked crowds to stand out in, people to envy him.
-Bella had to do the same.
+Laura helped achieve that.

 The Christmas tree echoed her artificial life.